Differential Privacy as a Causal Property: Differential Privacy as Association

-Yang~et~al.\@ prove that Bayesian Differential Privacy implies differential privacy but is strictly stronger~\cite[Thm.~2]{yang15sigmod}.
-Nevertheless, it is easy to expect that differential privacy would provide Bayesian Differential Privacy when hearing an informal description of it.

-However, it has long been known that limiting the association between $D_i$ and the output $O$ requires limiting the associations between $D_i$ and the other data points~\cite{cormode11kdd,kifer11sigmod}.
-Indeed, Yang~et~al.\@ proved that differential privacy implies their Bayesian Differential Privacy under the assumption that all the data points are independent of one another~\cite[Thm.~1]{yang15sigmod}.
-We state the resulting qualified form of differential privacy as follows: \begin{view}[Independent Bayesian$_0$ Differential Privacy] A randomized algorithm $\mc{A}$ is said to be \emph{$ε$-Bayesian differentially private for independent data points} if for all population distributions $\mc{P}$ where the $D_i$ is independent of $D_j$ conditioning upon a subset of other data points, for all $i$ and $j$ where $i \neq j$, for all data points $d_i$ and $d'_i$ in $\mc{D}$, and for all output values $o$, if $\Fr_{\mc{P}}[D_i{=}d_i] > 0$ and $\Fr_{\mc{P}}[D_i{=}d'_i] > 0$ then
+One might expect that \DP{} would provide Bayesian Differential Privacy from hearing informal descriptions of them.
+However, Yang~et~al.\@ prove that Bayesian Differential Privacy implies \DP{} but is strictly stronger~\cite[Thm.\,2]{yang15sigmod}.
+Indeed, it was already known that limiting the association between $D_i$ and the output $O$ requires limiting the associations between $D_i$ and the other data points~\cite{cormode11kdd,kifer11sigmod}.
+Doing so, Yang~et~al.\@ proved that \DP{} implies Bayesian Differential Privacy under the assumption that the data points are independent of one another~\cite[Thm.\,1]{yang15sigmod}.
+We state the resulting qualified form of \DP{} as follows: \begin{view}[Independent Bayesian$_0$ Differential Privacy] A randomized algorithm $\mc{A}$ is \emph{$ε$-Bayesian$_0$ differentially private for independent data points} if for all population distributions $\mc{P}$ such that for all $i$ and $j$ where $i \neq j$, $D_i$ is independent of $D_j$ conditioned upon the other data points the following holds: for all data points $d_i$ and $d'_i$ in $\mc{D}$, and for all output values $o$, if $\Fr_{\mc{P}}[D_i{=}d_i] > 0$ and $\Fr_{\mc{P}}[D_i{=}d'_i] > 0$ then